-Module 6: Sustainability of Rural Food Access Programs
+Module 6: Funding and Sustainability of Rural Food Access Programs

 Developing a sustainability plan early in the life cycle of a food access initiative will provide the opportunity to identify milestones as well as guide an initiative toward its ultimate goal.